CriticalMoments/CMSaasStarter/README.md

   - Style: make it your own look and feel.
   - Update the favicon in the `/static/` directory
   - The Authentication UI should automatically update based on your DaisyUI style, but check out the login in pages, and further design tweaks can be made in `src/routes/(marketing)/login/login_config.ts` (see [Auth UI](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui#customization) for options).
+- Functionality
+  - Add actual SaaS functionality!
+  - Replace the admin dashboard with real content (`/src/routes/(admin)/account/+page.svelte`).
+  - Add APIs and database tables as needed to deliver you product.

 ## Sponsor
 We hope you enjoy SaaS Starter!
 If you build mobile apps, please check out its sponsor/creator, [Critical Moments](https://criticalmoments.io).
 We can help improve your mobile app conversions, improve your app rating, and mitigate major bugs and outages.